NaturalCycles/scrubber-lib/readme.md

 - Supports field names to be comma-separated on configuration file
 - Error handling: all errors are logged and allows a `cfg.throwOnError` optional configuration to re-throw errors

+## Limitations

+- Objects of types `Map` and `Set` are currently not traversed

+## Vocabulary

+The `scrubber-lib` supports a `ScrubberConfig` parameter on initialization which is usually defined by clients on a `scrubber configuration file` (YAML or JSON) with multiple `scrubbing profiles` (such as anonymization, pseudo-anonymization, etc).

+The library applies `scrubber functions` to the given objects.
+It provides some built-in `scrubber functions` while also allowing custom `scrubber functions implementations`.

 ## Possible use cases